VirtualPlantLab/PlantSimEngine.jl/docs/src/extending/implement_a_process.md

 using PlantSimEngine
 # PlantMeteo for using the meteorology-related functions:
 using PlantMeteo
-# And PlantBiophysics because we want our model to compute growth based on
-# photosynthesis computed from `energy_balance!_()`:
-using PlantBiophysics

 # Make the struct to hold the parameters, with its documentation:
 """